addyosmani/storage-on-the-web/README.md

 | [WebSQL][]      |      | ✔  (callback based) |             |        |                 | Nearly unlimited storage.
 Not available in a Web/Service Worker.
 Rejected by Edge, Firefox.
 Likely to unship in Chrome.                      |                                                                                                                                                                              |
 | [AppCache][]    |✔      |                     |             |        |                 | [Chrome: Deprecating HTTP support][],  [Firefox: Intent to Deprecate][]                                                     |                                                                                                                                                                              |                                                                           |
 | [FileSystem][]  | ✔    | ✔  (callback based) | ✔           | ✔      |                 | Nearly unlimited storage.
 Sandboxed - not native file access.
 No interest outside Chrome |                                                                                                                                                                              |
-*"Nearly unlimted storage" generally means storage up until the available [quota](http://www.html5rocks.com/en/tutorials/offline/quota-research/) is reached*
+* *"Nearly unlimted storage" generally means storage up until the available [quota](http://www.html5rocks.com/en/tutorials/offline/quota-research/) is reached*
+* *If the SW cache (Cache API) is full, the browser will fail to cache more data (this applies to all origin storage, including IDB).
+Date headers can be used to get the age of cached items for cache invalidation.*

 ## Current and future work